rstats-tln/hw-2-DimTru/index.md

 -   What is the default geom associated with stat\_summary()?

-Geom = "pointrange" that represents a vertical interval defined by x, ymin and ymax.
+Geom = "geom\_pointrange" that represents a vertical interval defined by x, ymin and ymax.
 Each case draws a single graphical object.

 ``` r
 ggplot(data = diamonds) +